Menu

 Future Directions

 In the future, improving technology and decreasing costs may enable more advanced forms of substance monitoring.
 Wearable biosensors, for example, could provide continuous measurements of multiple drug metabolites.
-Combined with machine learning algorithms, this could allow personalized feedback on substance use trends.
+Combined with machine learning algorithms, this could allow personalised feedback on substance use trends.
 Such technologies raise ethical considerations but may ultimately provide new tools to aid people struggling with addiction.
 However, clinical judgement and compassion must remain central to guiding care.

 Conclusion

 EDDP testing can be a useful tool to monitor methadone treatment programmes.
 However, results require careful interpretation considering the full clinical context.
 Testing has inherent limitations and is only one part of appropriate substance use assessment.
 A respectful, non-judgemental approach creates the best environment for people to be open about their struggles with addiction so that optimal care can be provided.
-As technology continues to advance, it may enable more personalized feedback and care.
+As technology continues to advance, it may enable more personalised feedback and care.
 But the therapeutic relationship will remain integral to promoting recovery.

 You May Also Like: